Finiteness theorems for matroid complexes with prescribed topology: Definitions and notation

 \subsection{Simplicial complexes}

 A simplicial complex $\Delta$ is a collection of subsets of a finite set $E$ that is closed under inclusion.
 Any simplicial complex admits a geometric realization, a topological space whose different aspects (geometric and topological) encode the information about the complex.
 The topology of a simplicial complex refers to the topology of its geometric realization.
 Throughout this paper we use reduced simplicial homology with rational coefficients.
+We refer the readers to \cite{greenbook} for details and undefined terminology.

 Elements of a simplicial complex $\Delta$ are called faces.
 The complex $\Delta$ is said to be \emph{pure} if all its maximal faces have the same cardinality.
 For a subset $A$ of the base set of $\Delta$ (also known as the ground set or vertex set), let $\Delta|_A$ be the complex consisting of the faces of $\Delta$ contained in $A$.
 The complex $\Delta|_A$ is said to be an \emph{induced} subcomplex of $\Delta$.
 The \emph{dimension} of a face of a complex is one less than its cardinality and the dimension of a complex is the maximal dimension of its faces.
 The $f$-vector $(f_{-1}, f_0, f_1, \dots , f_{d-1})$ of a simplicial complex $\Delta$ is the enumerator of faces by dimension, i.e., $f_k$ denotes the number of $k$-dimensional faces of $\Delta$.
-The $h$-vector of a complex $\Delta$ is a vector that carries the exact same information as the $f$-vector.
-It is defined as the vector of coefficients of the $h$-polynomial $h(\Delta, t) = \sum_{i=0}^d h_it^i = \sum_{i=0}^d f_{i-1}t^i(1-t)^{d-i}$.
-We refer the readers to \cite{greenbook} for details and undefined terminology.
+We encode the $f$-vector by its generating function, the \emph{face enumerator} $f(\Delta,t)=\sum_{i=0}^{d} f_{i-1}t^{d-i}$.
+The \emph{reduced euler characteristic} is $\Tilde{\chi}(\Delta):=-f_{-1}+f_0-f_1+\cdots=(-1)^{d-1}f(\Delta,-1)$.